tronciu92/week4.CodeQuiz/README.md

 # Code Quiz

 This is a quiz game about Javascript featuring ten questions.
-Link to project: <a href="" target="_blank">Click here</a>
+Link to project: <a href="https://tronciu92.github.io/week4.CodeQuiz/." target="_blank">Click here</a>

 ## About